Proving Tax Residency: Why You Need More Than Just Good Intentions

 Authorities are looking at where you spend time, where you earn, where you stay, where your family lives, and what your lifestyle suggests.

 While tax residency is assessed using a mix of factors, day counting remains the foundation to prove tax residency.
 It’s the first metric authorities look at and often the most objective.
-Yet it’s also where many people go wrong because manual records are patchy, memories fade, and trips blur together over time.
+Yet it’s also where many residency positions weaken.
+The limits are understood and explained, but the records kept are informal, retrospective, or insufficiently corroborated.

 The solution?
 Recognise that day count is your starting line, not the finish.
 It’s the core of a defensible residency position.
 Still, it must be backed by clarity, consistency, and corroborating evidence across your broader footprint.